kellyinfortech/alx-airbnb-database/database-adv-script/index_performance.md

 ## 🏗️ SQL Index Creation Commands

-These commands are saved in the `database_index.sql` file.
+The following index creation commands have been added to the `database_index.sql` file:

 ```sql
 -- Index on users.email for fast lookups